 Can I Build a Wetroom Upstairs?

-It is possible to build a wetroom on any level of a building you simply need to know how.
+It is possible to build a wetroom upstairs, you simply need to know how.

 In looking at the pros and cons of this issue, it is interesting to consider the main differences between a conventional shower area and a wetroom.